-C. gattii is a fungus that can infect the lungs and nervous systems of humans and animals.
-Until 1999, it was only found in tropical and subtropical regions.
-Since that time, the fungus has spread.
+C. gattii is a fungus.
+It can infect the lungs and nervous systems of humans and animals.
+Until 1999, it was found only in tropical and subtropical regions.
+The fungus has since spread.
 It is now considered endemic along the Pacific Coast.
 Over 170 cases have been confirmed in British Columbia, Canada.
-Washington State has had 52 confirmed cases.
+Washington has had 52 confirmed cases.

 The incubation period is long and variable.
-It can range from two to fourteen months.
-Symptoms also cover a wide spectrum and are generally nonspecific.
+It can range from 2 to 14 months.
+Symptoms cover a wide spectrum and are generally nonspecific.
 Up to 20% of cases result in fungal meningitis.

-Inhaling C. gattii spores can cause infection, but it is not spread from person to person.
+Inhaling C. gattii spores can cause infection.
+It does not spread from person to person.

-Patients with atypical pneumonia or fungal meningitis should be tested for C. gattii.
-It takes special diagnostic tools to tell C. gattii from other Cryptococcus strains.
+Test patients with atypical pneumonia or fungal meningitis for C. gattii.
+Special diagnostic tools are required to tell C. gattii from other Cryptococcus strains.